 TIP 6: Avoid Income-Driven Repayment Plans (Income based repayment, Pay as You Earn, etc)

-These plans allow for people who cannot afford the monthly payments under the standard 10 year repayment plan, which you are automatically placed in upon graduation.
-Depending on your plan, the monthly payment is 10% – 20% of your discretionary income.
+These plans allow people who cannot afford the monthly payments under the standard 10-year repayment plan.
+Depending on your IBR plan, the monthly payment is 10% – 20% of your discretionary income.
 Your monthly payments will be determined based on your family size and earnings.
-In some cases, your minimum payment may be $0.00.
+In some cases, your minimum payment may be $0.
 Depending on your plan, your loans may be forgiven in 20-25 years of qualified payments.

 The Income-Driven Repayment Plans seems like a great option at first glance, but do not be fooled.
 Your smaller payments may not be enough to even touch your principal.
 The longer you prolong the life of your loan, the more you will owe, especially if your plan allows a minimum payment much less than the accruing interest.
 But who cares, your loans will be forgiven anyway right?

 Yes and no. Your principal and 20-25 years of accrued interest are forgiven, but the forgiven balance is now subject to income tax.
 Even if your minimum payments for the last 20-25 years were $0, the total you pay in taxes that year will be well over your original loan balance (Double to triple).

 One way to avoid paying taxes on your forgiven balance is filing for insolvency.
 Which means that if you are dirt poor before and after your loans are forgiven, you won’t be responsible for the taxes on your forgiven balance, but who wants their future net worth to be in the negatives?
 Student loan hero has a great post on loan forgiveness tax and insolvency.